hymhub/language-translate/README_EN.md

 Afterwards, when there is a new copy that needs to be translated, you only need to modify the content of the `fromPath` file (that is, `translate.entry.json` in the example), and then execute `npm run translate` to achieve incremental updates

 ## Advanced usage

-The `fromPath` in the configuration is based on [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax), so it supports dynamic parsing, such as recursively translating the entire folder
+The `fromPath` in the configuration is based on [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax), so it supports dynamic analysis, such as recursively translating the whole folder with `.en.json` end of file

 ```js
 // translate.config.js
 import { Lang } from 'language-translate/types';